 Toilets and baby changing

-Wheelchair-accessible toilets are available on all levels of the museum and on all levels of the Wellcome Wing.
-Please refer to the museum map or the touchscreen information terminals for positions.
+Accessible toilets are available on all levels of the museum and on all levels of the Wellcome Wing.
+Please refer to the museum map or ask a member of staff for positions.

 - Level 0, next to the Exploring Space gallery